 Medicare recipients, under certain circumstances, may be eligible for “part-time or intermittent home health aide services (personal hands-on care)” via Home Health Services.
 The National Center on Law & Elder Rights published Medicare Coverage for Home Health Aide Care (acl.gov) discusses eligibility for and how to obtain these services.
 I have worked as a resource navigator for years, and customers have discussed receiving bathing services, but have never told me that they have received any other benefit of home health aid services.
 This helpful resource demystifies the topic of Home Health Aid Services as a benefit of Medicare insurance and provides helpful tips about how to go about advocating for and locating home health aid services.
 For local Medicare help, contact the State Health Insurance Assistance Programs (SHIP) nearest you.

 “Medicaid and the Children’s Health Insurance Program (CHIP) provides free or low-cost health coverage to millions of Americans, including some low-income people, families and children, pregnant women, the elderly, and people with disabilities.”
-For those who qualify for Medicaid insurance, Medicaid (program name varies by state) can cover costs such as care provider support, adult day care, and care at a skilled nursing facility.
+For those who qualify for Medicaid insurance, Medicaid (program name varies by state) can cover costs, such as in-home care provider support, adult day care, and care at a skilled nursing facility.
 Medicaid recipients may apply for an Assisted Living Waiver (waiver names vary by state) to pay for care at an Assisted Living Facility; however, not all regions have or accept Assisted Living waivers to pay for Assisted Living, and unlike Medicaid for long-term care at a skilled nursing facility, which is an entitlement program, Medicaid waivers limit the number of people who can receive services, limit their services to certain regions, or to those with specific medical diagnosis, so one may be waitlisted for services.
 (Medicaid Planning Assistance, https://www.medicaidplanningassistance.org/definitions/#hcbs).
-See Paying for Senior Care’s Medicaid & Assisted Living: State by State Benefits & Eligibility
+See Paying for Senior Care’s Medicaid & Assisted Living: State by State Benefits & Eligibility.

 Paying for Senior Care makes it possible for people to identify quality, affordable home care, assisted living, nursing homes, memory care, adult day care, and adult foster home by region.
 Caring, LLC is a lead senior care referral service, which operates the website Paying for Senior Care, which provides excellent resource information in regard to “Financial Assistance & Funding Options for Assisted Living / Senior Living”